revolist/revogrid-vuepress/src/guide/cell.renderer.md

 # Cell renderer

-This article explaines how to use custom cell function to display HTML content in a cell.
+This article explains how to use a custom cell function to display HTML content in a cell.
 <br>Or you can use [predefined column types](./column.types.html).